cbornet/generator-jhipster-swagger-cli/README.md

 If the generated clients don't fit your needs because you want to use Hystrix fallbacks, change the Ribbon context path or use different Feign client configuration, then simply create your own FeignClient beans extending the generated xxxApi classes.

 ### Calling API methods
-For instance if you generated the [petstore](http://petstore.swagger.io) API, you can call the addPet method like this
+For instance if you generated the [petstore](http://petstore.swagger.io) API, you can call the addPet method like this:
 ```java
 @Inject
 private PetApiClient petApiClient;